MaximilianKohler/HumanMicrobiome/README.md

 # Human Microbiome Wiki

+[Library of research on the human microbiome](https://humanmicrobiome.info/).
+Detailing all the ways our microbiomes impact our health, function, and development.
+Providing answers on how we can maintain or achieve a healthy, eubiotic gut microbiome, and how to prevent and correct dysbiosis.

+I have also now set up a new **[Human Microbiome forum](https://forum.humanmicrobiome.info/)** -- https://forum.humanmicrobiome.info.

 [This site](https://humanmicrobiome.info/) is currently built on [MkDocs](https://www.mkdocs.org/).
 It has lots of [themes](https://github.com/mkdocs/mkdocs/wiki/MkDocs-Themes).
 Currently using [Material theme](https://github.com/squidfunk/mkdocs-material).
 Let me know if you have other suggestions.

-I have also now set up a new **[Human Microbiome forum](https://forum.humanmicrobiome.info/)** https://forum.humanmicrobiome.info/

-Static sites can be hosted free on Github Pages or Netlify.
+Static sites can be hosted free on Github Pages, Cloudflare pages, or Netlify.

 **Static site generators**: